AAKASHKSHETTY/Banking_Ledger_App/README.md

 3) Ensure you have Java and Maven installed.

-4) Build the project using Maven: mvn clean install.
+4) Build the project using Maven: `mvn clean install`.

-5) Run the application using Maven: mvn spring-boot:run.
+5) Run the application using Maven: `mvn spring-boot:run`.

-6) The server will start locally at http://localhost:8080.
+6) The server will start locally at `http://localhost:8080`.

 7) You can test the system locally using Postman.